wptrainingteam/learn-wp-content/developer-learning-pathway/07-introduction-to-wordpress-blocks/01-getting-set-up-for-block-development.md

 The WordPress Developer documentation has an entire section dedicated to the [Block Editor](https://developer.wordpress.org/block-editor/), which contains a wealth of information on blocks, block development, as well as the various packages available to block developers.

 It's also a good idea to read the [Fundamentals of Block Development](https://developer.wordpress.org/block-editor/getting-started/fundamentals/) section to get a better understanding of the process.

+## YouTube chapters

+0:00 Introduction
+0:13 WordPress blocks
+0:35 The structure of a block
+1:53 Getting set up
+2:07 All about the terminal
+2:42 Node.js and npm
+2:53 Installing Node.js.
+3:25 Installing NVM on MacOS and Linux
+3:52 Installing NVM on Windows
+6:33 NVM usage
+6:13 Additional resources